CopernicaMarketingSoftware/Documentation/Publisher/en/smarty-2-vs-smarty-3.md

 -   Smarty 3 has a slightly different syntax in some places.
 You may run into personalization errors when copying a Smarty 2 template to a Smarty 3 template (most of them are easily fixed).
--   Personalization used in web forms and personalization in follow up actions will still use the Smarty 2 engine, even if they are affiliated with a Smarty 3 document or template.
+-   Personalization used in [webforms](./webforms) and personalization in [follow-up actions](./followups) will still use the Smarty 2 engine, even if they are affiliated with a Smarty 3 document or template.
 -   If you are not sure about the smarty version used in your template or document, you can find out by (temporarily) placing the code